 The British Gold Lunar page gives more information about the coins and allows you to compare current prices.

 The Royal Mint introduced the Queen's Beasts gold coins in 2016, just like the silver version of the coins.
 The first three coins of the series came out in rapid succession and displayed the Lion of England, the Griffin of Edward III and the Red Dragon of Wales.
-A total of 10 coin designs make up the Queen's Beasts series that saw their final "White Greyhound of Richmond" issue in September 2020.
-The coins are minted out of 99.99% pure gold.
-Brilliant uncirculated coins are minted according to market demand in the sizes of 1 oz and 1/4 oz.
-Mintage of the four proof coin sizes (1 kg, 5 oz, 1 oz, 1/4 oz) is capped however.
+A total of 11 coin designs make up the Queen's Beasts series that saw their final two issues in September 2020 (the "White Greyhound of Richmond" issue) and April 2021 (the "Completer Coin" that shows all ten beasts together).
+The coins' gold purity is generally 99.99% (with the exception of some proof issues of the "Completer Coin").
+Brilliant uncirculated coins were minted according to market demand in the sizes of 1 oz and 1/4 oz.
+Proof coins were mostly minted in the sizes of 1 kg, 5 oz, 1 oz and 1/4 oz and their mintage was capped.

 The Gold Queen's Beast coin page gives more information about the coins and allows you to compare current prices.

 The Mexican Gold Libertad coins are struck out of 99.9% pure gold since 1981.
 Their design that depicts the Angel of Independence is inspired by the historic Mexican Centenario gold coins.
 The Gold Libertads are minted by the Casa de Moneda de México, the oldest mint in North America, in the denominations of 1 oz, 1/2 oz, 1/4 oz, 1/10 oz and 1/20 oz.
 Both brilliant uncirculated and proof coins are available.
 The coins don't have an official face value and their annual mintage numbers are much lower than those of other gold bullion coins.
 Despite that, the coins have legal tender status in Mexico.